JuanMCarini/FinancialApp/README.md

     ```

 This module is a critical component of FinancialApp, enabling seamless integration and processing of credit portfolios, while ensuring accurate and efficient management of related customer and financial data.

+### Module Description: ```reports.py```

+The reports.py module generates detailed financial reports for the credit portfolio.
+It extracts data from multiple tables within the database, processes key financial metrics, and provides structured outputs for analysis.
+This module is essential for tracking credit performance, overdue amounts, and collection history.

+#### Key Functions

+1. portfolio_inventory(date: pd.Period, save: bool, es: bool) -> pd.DataFrame
+    * Generates a detailed inventory of the credit portfolio for a given date.
+    * Merges customer, company, and credit data to provide a comprehensive overview.
+    * Calculates overdue amounts, collected payments, and outstanding balances.
+    * Optionally saves the report as an Excel file.
+    * Supports Spanish column names (es=True).

+2. fall_inst(emission_from: pd.Period, emission_until: pd.Period, save: bool, es: bool) -> pd.DataFrame
+    * Summarizes outstanding installments grouped by due date and company.
+    * Filters credits based on their settlement date.
+    * Aggregates overdue amounts and provides structured data for financial analysis.
+    * Optionally saves the report as an Excel file.
+    * Supports Spanish column names (es=True).

+#### Database Dependencies

+* Extracts data from the following tables:
+    * portfolio_purchases
+    * customers
+    * companies
+    * business_plan
+    * credits
+    * installments
+    * collection

+* Uses the credits_balance function from credit_manager.py to calculate outstanding balances.

+#### Output
+* Returns structured Pandas DataFrames with financial insights.
+* Provides detailed analytics on overdue amounts, last collection dates, and default periods.
+* Supports exporting data to Excel for further reporting and analysis.

+This module is crucial for monitoring credit performance and ensuring effective portfolio management.

 ### Future Features